jbants/stac-validator/README.md

 This utility allows users to validate STAC json files against the [STAC](https://github.com/radiantearth/stac-spec) spec.

 It can be installed as command line utility and passed either a local file path or a url along with the STAC version to validate against.
+The tool also supports validating against local schemas.

 ## Requirements

 * Python 3.6
     * Requests
     * Docopt
-    * pytest

 ## Example